ni/systemlink-operations-handbook/handbook/rbac/rbac.md

 SystemLink includes a special **Server Administrator Role**.
 This role has exclusive access to the **Security** application and can modify workspaces and roles.
 This role has full access to all of SystemLink, its applications, data, systems, etc. **for every workspace**.
 This is the most permissive role in SystemLink and should be used by users who administer access control for SystemLink.

 The user *admin* created during the guided setup of **NI Web Server Configuration** is automatically assigned the **Server Administrator** role.
 This is done such that administrators can access the **Security** application during initial setup and configure access control via an identity provider.
-When this has been completed, NI encourages disabling the user created during guided setup and instead assigning the **Server Administrator** role to users backed by your identity provider.
+NI encourages disabling the *admin* user in the **NI Web Server Configuration** after you have assigned the **Server Administrator** role to users backed by your identity provider.

 <figure>
   <img src="../../img/guided-admin.png" width="500" />